 The officer must be democratically oriented and mindful of the dignity of every citizen.
 He/she must also be knowledgeable in the technical and legal aspects of this occupation.
 The Municipal Police Officers’ Training Academy (MPOTA) exists to provide the police officer with quality training, motivation and a positive philosophy of understanding about our society and its value systems.
 This academy is committed to continue this trend toward professionalism in its training programs so the officer can function in the community as an important member of the law enforcement team.

-- The cost for the academy is $3,140.00 regardless of residence, which covers your tuition, textbooks and gym uniform (except gym shoes.)
+Academy tuition covers your textbooks and gym uniform (except gym shoes.)
 You will be responsible for the cost of your uniform and/or other sundries.
 A complete listing of covered and non-covered items can be found in the Cadet Handbook.

-- If you are not able to make payment in full prior to the start of classes, we offer a payment plan as follows:
+If you are not able to make payment in full prior to the start of classes, we offer a payment plan:

 - One-third due by the first day of class.